tkeskita/smoothMesh/README.md

   - `-maxEdgeLength` defines edge length above which edge vertices are fully free to move, without any constraints (default 1.001 * minEdgeLength).

-  - `-minAngle` defines the minimum edge-edge angle for face corners (in degrees, 0 < value < 180, default 45) below which points are fully frozen in their current location, if the angle would decrease in smoothing.
-Points are allowed to move if minimum angle value increases with smoothing, regardless of this value.
+  - `-minAngle` defines the minimum edge-edge angle for face corners as well as the minimum of the face-face angles of the surrounding edges (in degrees, 0 < value < 180, default 45) below which points are fully frozen in their current location, if either the edge-edge angle or the face-face angle would **decrease** in smoothing.
+Points are allowed to move if both minimum angle values **increase** with smoothing, regardless of this value.

 ## Usage examples